-Unless a school provides meals to all students at no charge, schools must permit families to apply for free and reduced price meals.
+Unless a school provides meals to all students at no charge, schools must permit households to apply for free and reduced-price meals.
 Schools must designate an Approving Officer to review and approve applications.
 Schools must also conduct verification of a sample of approved applications each year.

-School Year 2017 - 2018 forms are available for printing.
+Below, you will find the 2020-2021 School Meals Letters, Applications, and Notices.
 The pages are designed to be printed on 8.5 x 11 paper; the meal and milk applications must be printed on white paper.
 Some pages may be printed front to back.
-You will need to identify benefits that your school offers such as breakfast and after school snacks.
-The [bold bracketed fields] indicate where you need to insert your school specific data and information.
+You will need to identify benefits that your school offers such as breakfast and after-school snacks.
+The [bold bracketed fields] indicate where you need to insert your school-specific data and information.

 Required information that must be provided to households includes the letter to households, meal or milk application, the Notice of Direct Certification, and the Notice to Households of Approval/Denial of Benefits.

 - Income Eligibility Guidelines 2020-2021